reidys/Itron-EverBlu-Cyble/README.md

 ## Configuration
-1. Enable SPI in raspi-config.
+1. Enable SPI in raspi-config. sudo raspi-config.
-    i. sudo raspi-config.
-     ii.
 Select Interfacing Options > SPI.
-    iii.Select Yes when prompted to enable the SPI interface. iv.
+Select Yes when prompted to enable the SPI interface.
 Select Yes when prompted to automatically load the SPI kernel module.
-    v.
 Select Finish.
-    vi.
 Select Yes when prompted to reboot.

 2. Install WiringPi from https://github.com/WiringPi/WiringPi/
 3. Install libmosquitto-dev: `apt install libmosquitto-dev`
 4. Set meter serial number and production date in `everblu_meters-Data.c`, it can be found on the meter label itself: